jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

-# SC1015 Mini Project : Predicting the price of diamond
+# SC1015 Mini Project : Diamond Price Prediction

 ## Predicitng Price of Diamond prices for general public looking to buy diamonds ##
 In general, people have limited knowledge about the prices of diamonds and diamond sellers capitalize on this by selling diamonds with unfair prices.